-F. Requests for Postponements of Applications to the Historic Preservation Commission be signed by the property owner(s) and/or his/her authorized agent.
+Requests for postponements of all applications from Historic Preservation Commission meetings must be made in writing to the Historic Preservation Officer and the letter must be signed by the property owner(s) and/or his/her authorized agent.
 Postponement requests received within 10 calendar days of the Historic Preservation Commission meeting for which the application is scheduled shall be considered withdrawn.
 An application that is postponed for more than one year from the date it was scheduled to be heard is deemed withdrawn.
 If an application is deemed withdrawn, the applicant must submit a new application in compliance with Section 21-2.E, Application Completeness and Submission Deadlines, of this Ordinance, and all applicable fees must be paid.